fourgames/template/README.md

-# 🍀 The Library of Four Games
+# 🍀 Resources Four Games
 > [!NOTE]
-> This README is a collection of the formula and resources we find most helpful for making games.
-While the strategy applies to anyone, the source code in this repository is specific for Godot Engine as it is the template that we use for all our games to move faster and stay organized.
+> A collection of a formula and resources we find helpful for making games.

 <p align="center">
   <img src="src/favicon.svg" width="100">